jondavidjohn/payform/README.md

 ## A Derived work

-This library is derived from all the great work done on [`jquery.payment`]() by the folks at [Stripe]().
-This aims to build upon that work in a module that can be consumed more easily with node/npm/browserify and without dependencies.
+This library is derived from all the great work done on [`jquery.payment`](https://github.com/stripe/jquery.payment) by the folks at [Stripe](https://stripe.com/).
+This aims to build upon that work, in a module that can be consumed more easily with node/npm/browserify and without dependencies.